AhmedMagdyNusir/mongo-sync/README.md

 npm run import
 ```

-This will read all JSON files from the `data/` directory and import them into the database.
+This will read all JSON files from the `data` directory and import them into the database.

+**Use Extended JSON format:**

+- The import tool supports both **Extended JSON format** (with `$oid` and `$date`) and plain JSON format.
+- **Extended JSON format is recommended** to ensure proper data types are preserved (ObjectIds, Dates, etc.).
+- If you're importing data exported with `npm run export`, the data will automatically be converted to proper MongoDB types.

-**Note:** It is recommended that the database is pre-created with all the necessary indexes for each collection before performing the import to avoid performance issues or duplicates.
+> It is recommended that the database is pre-created with all the necessary indexes for each collection before performing the import to avoid performance issues or duplicates.

 ---